sooiee/aluma-mental-health-project/README.md

 ## DESIGN & PLANNING:
 ### USER EXPERIENCE (UX)
 Designing a website focused on mental health requires special attention to creating a supportive, calming, and accessible user experience that meets the unique emotional and cognitive needs of users.
-Our UX design approach emphasises:
+The UX design approach emphasises:

 * User-Centered Design ensuring all content and interactions feel intuitive, compassionate, and non-overwhelming.
 * The interface avoids clutter and confusing navigation.
 Content is presented in clear, digestible sections with straightforward language to reduce cognitive overload and anxiety.